-Arjun Suravaram Box Office Verdict: Nikhil Siddharth Starrer Emerges As A Hit!
+Arjun Suravaram Box Office Verdict: Nikhil Siddharth Starrer Emerges A Hit!

 The collection figures doing the rounds also reveal that the movie has made a share of around Rs 6 crore from the first week of run at the worldwide box office.
 The film's pre-release business was around Rs 5.45 crore and the movie had to collect Rs 6 crore in total to break-even.
 The reports reveal that Arjun Suravaram has achieved this within seven days of run in theatres.

-Meanwhile, the film is continuing its run in decent number of theatres.
-According to the reports, Arjun Suravaram minted a share of Rs 25 lakh on its eighth day and thus taking 8 days tally in AP/TS regions to Rs 5.43 crore.
+Meanwhile, the film is continuing its run in a decent number of theatres.
+According to reports, Arjun Suravaram minted a share of Rs 25 lakh on its eighth day and thus taking the eight-day tally in AP/TS regions to Rs 5.43 crore.
 It is expected to cross the business mark in the upcoming weekend.